jinjilynn/dva-react-hook/README.md

       // setState: function updates the login state, not partly
       // select: its usage is as same as useModel

-      //ps: when the login function is called in your component like below, and you dont pass any argument to it, You can't write any other parameters except the parameters being injected
+      //ps: when the login function is called like the this ( you dont pass any argument to it ) -- loginaction() in your component, You can't write any other parameters except the parameters being injected

-      //so you code may like this: async login({state,setState,select}){}
+      //so your code may like this:  async login({state,setState,select}){}
     }
   }
 }

 // you may in your component write these

-const loginaction = useDispatch({ type:'login/login', otherproperty:''});
+const loginaction = useDispatch({ type:'login/login', otherproperties:''});
 //otherproperty is optional, if you set some other properties, you can get them in the injected argument

-// your code maybe like this   async login({name,pass},{state,setState,select, otherproperty }){}
+//so your code maybe like this   async login({name,pass},{state,setState,select, otherproperties }){}